TinyLlama: An Open-Source Small Language Model: Abstract

 \section{Abstract}

-We present TinyLlama, a compact 1.1B language model pretrained on around 1 trillion tokens for approximately 3 epochs.
-Building on the architecture and tokenizer of Llama 2~\citep{touvron2023llama2}, TinyLlama leverages various advances contributed by the open-source community (e.g., FlashAttention~\citep{dao2023fa2}), achieving better computational efficiency.
+We present TinyLlama, a compact 1.1B language model pretrained on around 1 trillion tokens for up to 3 epochs\footnote{Our latest model, TinyLlama v1.1, is only trained for 2 trillion tokens.
+More details about this latest version will be elaborated in the later section.}.
+Building on the architecture and tokenizer of Llama 2~\citep{touvron2023llama2}, TinyLlama leverages various advances contributed by the open-source community, e.g., FlashAttention~\citep{dao2023fa2} and Lit-GPT~\citep{lit-gpt}, achieving better computational efficiency.
 Despite its relatively small size, TinyLlama demonstrates remarkable performance in a series of downstream tasks.
 It significantly outperforms existing open-source language models with comparable sizes.
 Our model checkpoints and code are publicly available on GitHub at \url{https://github.com/jzhang38/TinyLlama}.